d12frosted/elpa-mirror/melpa/ace-pinyin-readme.txt

   Install via [melpa].

-  Or if you prefer install this package manually:
+  Or if you prefer to install this package manually:
   ,----
   | (add-to-list 'load-path "/path/to/ace-pinyin.el")
   | (require 'ace-pinyin)